 ALSO READ: Organizations must consider these factors before BYOD implementation

 If an employee or the organization is involved in a legal issue, an employee device may be subject to discovery in the context of litigation.
+This presents unique challenges, especially for LLCs seeking asset protection.
 Key issues that can arise during the litigation process are:

 Many companies adopt BYOD management without effective security policies in place.
 Lack of a well-defined, robust policy is a ticking time-bomb which can jeopardize an enterprise’s assets.